perellonieto/slides_flach/2023_nightingale/MD/All.md

 <!--
 ChatGPT makes mistakes with reasoning and arithmetic.
 But the surprising thing is it can do reasoning and arithmetic at all.
 This is somehow teased out of the language data.
-While reasoning, arithmetic and many other are emergent capabilities, this doesn't mean that they can be achieved perfectly by every larger LMs.
+While reasoning, arithmetic and many other are emergent capabilities, this doesn't mean that they can be achieved perfectly by ever larger LMs.
 Putting linguistic elements together in surprising and potentially novel ways is the essence of language, so "hallucination" shouldn't come as a surprise.
 "Generate something that looks like a URL/literature reference etc." This exemplifies the need for fact-checking (easy in the case of URLs).
 Achievements on "human" tasks have three ingredients: machine, human, task.
 E.g. Deep Blue, Kasparov, chess; AlphaGo, Lee Se Dong, Go.
 Conclusions should involve the triple: e.g., chess is more suited to algorithmic treatment than we thought.
 Games like chess and Go have emerged at a sweet spot: it can be played by children, but only few can play it really well.